martin-kritzl/MMR2-MECH-Arduino/README.md

 # Preperation

 * Make sure the setup function and the defines are correct for your usage
-  * At the moment in setup is a test implementation
+  * But should work out of the box
 * At default the first robot is connected at 16 (TX)and 17 (RX), and the second robot at 14 (TX) and 15 (RX).
 Additionally the servos must be powered by 12V.
   * It is possible to add one more robot.
 * At default only three servos per robot are supported